alexhholmes/cs1302-arcade/REFLECTION.md

    of them.

 3. **PROB:** Getting the tetris pieces to properly rotate is still very challenging for us.
    The animation on 2048 has been difficult to figure out.

+## TUE 2019-05-07 @ 3:30 PM EST

+1. **DONE:** Completed implementation of both tetris and 2048.

+2. **TODO:** Relax

+3. **PROB:** Getting basic gameflow of tetris as well as implementing proper collision with the pieces.
+Making sure the fallspeed updated properly for tetris was also very challenging.
+   For 2048, overcoming difficulties with a tile merging algorithm was a huge challenge.
+   In addition, getting the animation to work properly for 2048 was also very difficult.